 - The technician chooses a keyword for this session, such as the first name of the technician or user.

 - The technician starts the RIM app, enters the keyword, and sets other options for the session.

 - The first step for the end-user depends on how the app was deployed on the target machine.

-- If the app was deployed by the technician with a command line for pre-configuration, the end-user may start it by pressing Control+Shift+Backspace (or another hotkey configured by the technician) regardless of where they are on their PC, or by clicking an icon in the Windows system tray.
+- If the app was deployed by the technician through a custom installer, the end-user may start it by pressing Windows+Shift+Backspace (or another hotkey configured by the technician) regardless of where they are on their PC, or by clicking an icon in the Windows system tray.

-- If the app was installed by the end-user, then it is started as soon as the installation is complete, and may be started later through the desktop or Start menu.
+- If the app was installed by the end-user, then it is started as soon as the installation is complete, and may be started later through the above mentioned shortcut, or via the desktop or Start menu.